 Just for completeness, I’ll add all pizza tools you’ll need for the entire journey of your pizza, from raw ingredients to hungry guests plates.
 These aren’t solely pizza oven tools, but a list of pizza making tools.

 Pizza Stone – A must if you are cooking pizza on a BBQ.
-A good pizza stone will be needed to supply the conduction heat that will cook the pizza base.
+You will need a good pizza stone to supply the conduction heat that will cook the pizza base.

 Turning Peel – Turning pizza is essential in a small oven, due to one side of the pizza being really close to the heat source.
 So in order to get a nice evenly cooked pizza, you’ll need to rotate it while cooking.
 This is where a turning pizza peel comes in handy.
 GI Metal make a nice turning pizza peel.